HRR Anchor and the TRIPS treadmill test

 Pick 3-5 speeds across your likely flat-ground walking range.

-A practical spread might run from comfortably slow to moderately brisk walking.
+A useful spread might run from comfortably slow to moderately brisk walking.

 Do not turn it into a run test.